neilg63/file-organiser/README.md

 ### Dev Notes

+Version 0.1.6 corrects a reporting bug for files newer than 5 minutes old where 1m 25s was incorrectly reported as 2m 45s owing to rounding anomaly in the f64 to u64 conversion.
+I added a test for the ```days_to_day_hours_min_secs()``` function.

 This is an alpha release.
 If anyone finds this useful, I may package it for release for the major operating systems and make all textual output localisable.